How to Care for Your Pet Budgie

 Signs of a Healthy, Happy Budgie

-When acquiring a budgie either from a breeder or pet shop you need to ensure that you are purchasing a healthy bird.
-Look for:
+When acquiring a budgie either from a breeder or pet shop, you need to ensure that you are purchasing a healthy bird.
+Here are a few things to look for:

 - Active, playful, chattering budgies.
 They should not be timid or quiet.

 - Make sure the budgie’s eyes and nostrils are clean and free from discharge.